opentensor/bittensor-subnet-template/docs/running_on_staging.md

 ```bash
 $ ./scripts/localnet.sh
 ```
-*Note: Watch for any build or initialization outputs here.*
+*Note: Watch for any build or initialization outputs here.
+If building the project for the first time, this step will take while to finish building depending on your hardware.*

 ### 7. Clone and Setup Bittensor Revolution
 If you don't already have the Bittensor revolution, follow these steps.